RouteToRoot/lab-01-packet-capture-basics/README.md

 ## Next Steps

-To continue developing strong SOC skills:
+To continue developing core network analysis skills:

-- **SOC Lab 03 — DNS Resolution & Caching**
+- **SOC Lab 02 — Network Path Analysis**
+- Investigate how packets traverse networks using `ping` and `traceroute`
-- Analyze DNS exfiltration behavior
+- Analyze latency, hop behavior, and routing paths
-- Work with Suricata or Zeek logs
-- Network baseline profiling
-- Create detection rules for packet anomalies

-This lab establishes strong foundations for advanced network detection workflows.
+- Build foundational understanding of network troubleshooting and path visibility

+This progression builds the networking fundamentals required for deeper protocol analysis.